Flight-Free-UK/flight_free_uk_website/source/posts/how-to-ski-flight-free.html.markdown

 What you do need to consider are the requirements for driving in alpine conditions.
 In many countries snow chains or winter tyres are compulsory and driving on an icy road in a snowstorm can be a demanding experience.

-#### Driving – Electric Car (5kg CO2e*)
+#### Driving – Electric Car (9.5kg CO2e)

+***Emissions per passenger for a return journey based on two people in the vehicle***

-If you really want to keep your carbon footprint to the minimum, then your best choice is to drive to the Alps in an electric car.
+A﻿ really good option for keeping your carbon footprint to the minimum is to drive to the Alps in an electric car.

-Assuming you recharge on the journey using the Ionity or Tesla supercharger network, which are both powered by renewable energy, then the only carbon cost will be your Eurotunnel crossing - a measly 2kg CO2e per crossing.
+T﻿he various emissions of charging an electric vehicle are explained on the [T&E website](https://www.transportenvironment.org/articles/how-clean-are-electric-cars), and here we've gone for the EU average of battery manufacture and electricity production.
+The carbon cost of the drive is added to your Eurotunnel crossing – a measly 2kg CO2e per crossing.

-The key issue for most people considering driving to a ski resort in an EV will ‘range anxiety’.
+The key issue for most people considering driving to a ski resort in an EV will be ‘range anxiety’.
 While there is an excellent charger network on Europe’s motorways, it’s not as comprehensive yet as the number of petrol stations.

 Travelling to the Alps and back in electric vehicles is definitely achievable, but you do need to plan your journey around charge points, based on the ‘real range’ of your vehicle.
+Bear in mind that range reduces in the winter when the batteries are cold!

 #### UK destinations